mathsgod/formkit-tinymce/README.md

 # formkit-tinymce

-A plugins for formkit to add tinymce editor.
+A plugins of tinymce editor for formkit.

 ## Setup